neondatabase/website/content/docs/introduction/monitor-external-tools.md

 enableTableOfContents: true
 ---

-There are a number of external that you can use to monitor your Neon Postgres database, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
+There are a number of external tools that you can use to monitor your Neon Postgres database, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
 Setup instructions for those tools are provided below.

 <Admonition type="note">
 Neon currently does support monitoring tools that require installing an agent on the Postgres host system.
 Please keep an eye on our roadmap for future integrations that will enable these utilities and platforms.